 Collaboration – Two or more organizations doing something together that they may otherwise not do themselves

-The first step in getting your project funded is to submit a Letter of Intent (LOI).
-Simply download and complete the Collaboration grant LOI template below.
+The first step in getting your project funded is to submit an LOI.
+Simply download and complete the template below by the stated deadline.

 Please ensure that you download the template, and fill it out using Adobe Reader.
 This way, you'll be able to save your LOI and return to it later.
 Please do not complete the template within your web browser, as, chances are, the information won't be saved.

-The final day to submit an LOI was Monday, October 22, 2018.
-If you're planning a project for next year's grant cycle, this graphic will help you better understand how the Foundation awards funding, and the steps involved in the process.
+If you're planning a project, this graphic will help you better understand how the Foundation awards funding, and the steps involved in the process.

 Richmond-based community organizations that are registered with the Canada Revenue Agency and fit the following criteria: